-Topic In Year 9 Drama, students work towards level 10 with a focus on building the skills Overview needed at VCE level.
+Topic Overview In Year 9 Drama, students work towards level 10 with a focus on building the skills needed at VCE level.
 They learn about the elements of drama (such as conflict, tension, symbol and mood) and the ways they can manipulate stagecraft and expressive skills to present engaging dramas for an audience.
 They research, improvise, rehearse and refine their work in response to reflection and feedback to improve.
 Students perform both improvised and scripted works and write analyses of their own and others' work.
-Content/Skills Different roles and characters to realise dramatic intentions and engage audiences.
-Skills in performing devised and scripted drama in different forms, styles and performance spaces.
-An understanding of how to plan, direct, produce, rehearse and refine performances.
-Knowledge of how to use the elements of drama, narrative and structure in directing and acting and apply stagecraft.
-They ability to use performance and expressive skills (such as voice and movement) to convey dramatic action and meaning.
-Literacy skills in analysing the elements of drama, forms and performance styles and evaluating meaning and aesthetic effect in drama to devise, interpret, perform and view.
-Skills in reflection and using feedback to improve their work in both group discussions and written responses in their workbooks.
-Assessment Throughout the semester students will complete a range of assessment pieces including: • Ensemble performance • Solo performance monologues • Theatre styles • Working with stimulus materials • Analysing and evaluating performance • Analysing live performance
+Content/Skills The course is designed so that you will develop: Different roles and characters to realise dramatic intentions and engage audiences Skills in performing devised and scripted drama in different forms, styles and performance spaces An understanding of how to plan, direct, produce, rehearse and refine performances Knowledge of how to use the elements of drama, narrative and structure in directing and acting and apply stagecraft They ability to use performance and expressive skills (such as voice and movement) to convey dramatic action and meaning Literacy skills in analysing the elements of drama, forms and performance styles and evaluating meaning and aesthetic effect in drama to devise, interpret, perform and view Skills in reflection and using feedback to improve their work in both group discussions and written responses in their workbooks Assessment Throughout the semester students will complete a range of assessment pieces including: Ensemble performance Solo performance monologues Theatre styles Working with stimulus materials Analysing and evaluating performance Analysing live performance